AdvancedCustomFields/docs/fields/image.md

 ```

 ### Customized display (array)
 This example demonstrates how to display a custom size of the selected image when using the `Image Object` return type.
 This return type allows us to access extra image data such as sizes, width, height and more.
-To see the full data available, please [debug the $image variable](https://www.advancedcustomfields.com/resources/how-to/debug/).
 ```
 <?php